Exunys/Aimbot-V2/README.md

 If the script is not running upon execution, try a few of the solutions below:
 ### Solutions
 * There is possibly a configuration that is unacceptable at most cases.
 Execute [this script](https://github.com/Exunys/Aimbot-V2/blob/main/Resources/Scripts/Delete%20Settings%20-%20Fix%20Script.lua) and restart your game for changes to take effect.
-* Open your exploit's root folder, find a folder named `workspace` and look for a folder named `Exunys Developer`.
+* Open your exploit's root folder, find a folder named `workspace` and look for a folder named `Exunys Developer`, inside there should be another folder named `Aimbot`.
 Once you find it, delete this folder and restart your game.

 If none of these solutions work, check if your exploit is supported (read the **Notices** part).
 If the script still doesn't work, contact Exunys & report the problem you are experiencing in detail.